Tulsa Drug Trafficking Attorneys

 Oklahoma drug trafficking laws provide that someone alleged to be in possession of a certain amount of a controlled substance that exceeds the minimum that defines drug trafficking may be charged with aggravated drug trafficking.
 An aggravated drug trafficking conviction can result in a mandatory minimum sentence of 15 years in state prison.
 Those convicted are also compelled to serve at least 85 percent of their sentence before parole becomes possible.

-If you have been arrested or charged, immediately contact our drug trafficking attorneys in Tulsa for help.
+If you have been arrested or charged for a drug crime in Oklahoma, immediately contact our drug trafficking attorneys in Tulsa for help.
 Enlow Law’s lawyers have more than 30 years of combined experience and can help you build the defense you need to respond to allegations against you.

 Contact Enlow Law today to get started on your defense with our Tulsa drug trafficking attorney.